ShaneWilliamson/QM-Lab/README.md

 ID3 is a large step in that we're finally workin on the actual project, as opposed to spikes.
 This brings in a large number of things
 			that need to be considered/included that didn't with the previous spikes.

 We now have continuous build integration.
-This is handled by our BI master, Shane Williamson:
+This is handled by our CI master, Shane Williamson:
 		"Upon push/pull request to the remote repository Travis will begin execution based on the instructions present in a '.travis.yml' file at the root level of the repository [development branch].

 		It's a yaml file so it takes that format, customization of the build is in steps, which are displayed nicely here: https://docs.travis-ci.com/user/customizing-the-build/#The-Build-Lifecycle"

-		After loggin in with git, you can go here:https://travis-ci.com/ShaneWilliamson/QM-Lab/builds/22068619 to see the builds that have been done and when.
+		After logging in with git, you can go here:https://travis-ci.com/ShaneWilliamson/QM-Lab/builds/22068619 to see the builds that have been done and when.

 On the Github wiki, we have some information on the teams, for which there have been some changes: